 Our team comprises highly experienced professional editors with postgraduate or doctoral degrees in their fields of expertise.
 Some of them also hold prestigious editorial certifications, such as the BELS (Board of Editors in Life Sciences) certification.
 They ensure that the research manuscript or document is impeccable in terms of not only language and grammar but also the content and is free of any subject matter-related errors.

 We maintain strict quality standards through our state-of-the-art quality control process.

-We believe that continuous learning and improvement help in maintaining high quality standards.
+We believe that continuous learning and improvement help in maintaining high-quality standards.
 After an editor works on your manuscript, our in-house, experienced editing-quality analysts, who are highly experienced editors themselves, periodically review the edits against our quality standards.
-An analysts first scrutinizes the edited work for any errors as well as for any possible improvements.
+An analyst first scrutinizes the edited work for any errors as well as for any possible improvements.
 The feedback is then shared with the concerned editor.
 In this way, we periodically review our editors’ performance and continually strive to enhance our quality standards beyond journals’ expectations.